 We implement our commitments around equality and diversity through an Equal Opportunities and Equality Policy.
 Following the publishing of our Horses for All strategy, we're currently reviewing this document and we'll published an updated version very soon.

-We are currently working on an updated version of our Diversity and Inclusion Action Plan which will detail how we'll work to bring the vision and mission outlined in our diversity and inclusion strategy to life and drive the change in culture to acheive our aims.
-As soon as our 'roadmap' is ready, we'll share it here.
+Our Diversity and Inclusion Action Plan details how we'll work to bring the vision and mission outlined in our diversity and inclusion strategy to life and drive the change in culture to acheive our aims - essentially, our 'roadmap'.
+Launched in September 2024, it covers our short term objectives.

 Formation of a group with members from the equestrian world who are representative of or delivering to diverse communities.
 The group's aim is to improve equality and accessibility within equestrian sport, meaning that anybody who wishes to participate has the ability to do so.